 Constipation is not just a symptom of a lack of fiber.
 Constipation is the result of incomplete digestion anywhere in the digestion tract.

 Natural Remedies to Cure Constipation

 Use Food as Medicine to Cure Constipation

 - Always start by modifying the diet.
-Eliminate processed foods, sugar, peanut butter, artificial sweeteners and GMOs, which wreak havoc on your gut.
+Eliminate all processed foods, sugar, peanut butter, artificial sweeteners, non-organic foods, glyphosate and GMOs, which wreak havoc on your gut.

 - Remove dairy products, except butter.
 Lactose intolerance is a major cause of constipation in children.

 - Avoid all processed factory-farmed frankenmeats.
 Remember, you eat what the animal ate!